 - The iFit Leaderboard is engineered to fairly reflect athlete effort while still allowing users to stop and pause the program.

 The iFit Leaderboard identifies those riders who have modified the ride by adjusting incline or pausing their program.
 A small yellow bubble appears above their name to show that they may have a slight advantage due to a short rest.
 You can select the “Hide Modified” filter which will exclude these riders from the Leaderboard display, this way riders who ride steady through the whole program are not at a disadvantage.
 It also makes it so riders can step away for a moment and then return to the class right where they left off.
-After any break or modification, you will have a yellow bubble for the duration of the ride, but to be honest, it has to be close to half of all riders who modify the ride in some way.
+After any break or modification, you will have a yellow bubble for the duration of the ride.
 This feature maintains the fairness of the Leaderboard by designating those who modify, but it provides riders the ability to pause their ride when needed — which is one of the best benefits of riding at home!

 - Leaderboard rankings are based on distance and elevation rather than Kilojoules

 Riders may be training for different events or they may want to be ranked by different criteria than simply Kilojoules alone.
 Since NordicTrack bikes include incline and decline options, they can also reflect total elevation gain, which is an important training variable.
 Total distance as determined by resistance and speed throughout the session.
 Kilojoules are very accurate at reflecting how much energy you produced throughout your ride, but a Kj total doesn’t reflect resistance, speed or elevation gain. iFit allows users to tailor their rankings per their training variable.

 - Any Leaderboard feature can be distracting.
 When riding in a class or along an outdoor route, the Leaderboard can be distracting.
 Names are always moving up or down the list, which redirects your attention to the rankings.